Click here to Register for current Webinar offering(s)

 Steve Czajka is a Data Scientist, GIS/IT Professional (BES, OLS, OLIP) with over 20 years of experience in management, consulting, and development of leading edge ESRI based business solutions.
 Recognized for vision, innovation, creativity, enthusiasm, team motivation and a client focused approach.
 Managed an enterprise GIS for 14 years, Steve taught GIS at a University level for close to 10 years and has specialized in municipal government for over 15 years.

-This webinar will provide insights into how and why East Gwillimbury’s GIS developed and implemented this program.
+This webinar provided insights into how and why East Gwillimbury’s GIS developed and implemented this program.

 The Town of East Gwillimbury is experiencing dramatic urban growth (7,000 units of allocation available) that will persist over the next few years.
 The Town wanted to visualize, monitor and report on the status of development thereby assisting staff to effectively manage workflows: road patrols, snow removal, garbage collection, fire break allocations and monitoring.